ThorstenBr/DAN2on3/README.md

 * Format support is *not* available.
 Please use preformatted disk images (see [volumes](/volumes) folder for templates).

 # Controller Volume Configuration
-The Apple /// does not support the DAN II controller's ROM boot configuration menu ("DAN II PRESS RETURN" as known from the Apple II).
+With its default ROM, the Apple /// does not support the DAN II controller's ROM boot configuration menu ("DAN II PRESS RETURN" as known from the Apple II).
 You can manually invoke the ROM boot menu using the Apple II emulation disk on the Apple ///: load Apple II emulation disk, then enter "PR#1" in Apple BASIC to configure the controller plugged into slot 1 (PR#2 if plugged into slot #2 etc).

 However, since a separate disk is required anyway, a separate configuration disk "Apple3SOS.DAN2on3.Config.dsk" is provided for convenience.
 It provides the same configuration options as known from the controller's Apple II boot menu.